 We have presented a framework that makes sense of current policy debates about impediments to development in fragile states.
-While attempts to define fragility precisely are open to interpretation, they are crucial in reminding us that political violence and ineffective states are commonplace in many low-income countries.
-Our analysis shows how such an unfortunate situation can be understood and highlights some features of the economic environment which may perpetuate the problem.
+While attempts to define state fragility precisely are open to interpretation, they are crucial in reminding us that political violence and ineffective states are commonplace in many low-income countries.
+Our analysis shows how such situations can be understood and highlights some features of the economic environment which may perpetuate the problem.
 Table 1 summarizes our insights and underlines the common roots of state pathologies.
 In broad terms, the deepest root is the absence of common interests reinforced by non-cohesive institutions.
+Having understood this, the question of what determines the cohesiveness of institutions and whether this can be changed becomes of first-order importance.